 A list of taxis in Obernai is here

-Abstract information :
+Abstract and Poster information :

-Panel size for posters is 2m high and 80 cm wide.
+The panel size for posters is 2m high and 80 cm wide.

 Banner and Poster :